uhm-coe/assist/_posts/2015-12-10-generate-productivity-report.markdown

 blurb: "How to generate the COE Departmental productivity report using the Academic Productivity tool."
 published: true
 ---
-# Generate COE Departmental Productivity Reports Using the Academic Productivity Tool

 1. Go to the COE Website (<https://coe.hawaii.edu>).
 Click on **Faculty & Staff Login**.

     ![]({{ site.baseurl }}/img/2015-12-10-generate-productivity-report/image04.png)